-- 1 With the provisioning request definition editor open, click the Forms tab. - 2 In the Form Selection section of the page, click Add to access the New Form Wizard. - 3 Fill in the fields as follows:
+- 1 With the provisioning request definition editor open, click the Forms tab. - 2 In the Form Selection section of the page, click Add to access the New Form Wizard.

 Field Description Form Name Type the name of the form as you want it to appear in Designer.
 Create a form using one of the templates If you want to base the new form on an existing template, select this option and select one of the forms from the Form templates list.